ooladuwa/ooladuwa/README.md

 ### Hi there 👋🏽

 I'm Onaje but my friends call me Naj.
 I'm a full-stack web developer with a background in education.
+I've learned and built with HTML, CSS, Styled Components, JavaScript, React, Redux, Node, Express, and a few more.
+Always excited to learn more and put gained knowledge into practical use.
 - 🔭 I’m currently working on getting my first job in tech!
 - 🌱 I’m currently learning Ant Design
 - 👯 I’m looking to collaborate on anything interesting